 National pride is an excellent example of the distinction between good pride and bad pride.

 You can be proud of your country because of the good we’ve done in the world and how far we’ve come, while still working to make things better.
 This kind of pride is what I’ve called “growth mindset patriotism.”
 It encourages us to see our nation as a work in progress.
-We can simultaneously feel good about what’ve already accomplished and recognize the need for continued improvement.
+We can simultaneously feel good about what we’ve already accomplished and recognize the need for continued improvement.

 On the other hand, you can simply be proud of your nation as a matter of principle – as a matter of identity.
 This kind of national pride puts your country above other nations.
 It sees our way of life as superior, our people as special, and our needs as more important.
 It’s arrogant and misguided.
 People clinging to this kind of national pride refuse to examine our nation’s shortcomings, saying “love it or leave it.”5 They resist efforts to change things for the better and long for a return to an idealized past.
 Indeed, some “proud Americans” embody a sort of hyper-nationalism that is disturbingly reminiscent of fascism.6